csc-training/csc-env-eff/_hands-on/connecting/ssh-puhti.md

 ---
 topic: connecting
-title: Tutorial - Log in Puhti with SSH
+title: Tutorial - Login to Puhti with SSH
 ---

 # Log in Puhti with ssh